martin-henz/martin-henz/_posts/2022-05-28-lexical-addressing.md

 In this post I apply this technique to the virtual machine of the previous post.
 I first show how the machine makes use of this information for efficient environment lookup and assignment.
-Then, I show how the compiler can keep track of the environment position in which the values of names will be found at runtime.
+Then, I show how the compiler predict the address in which the values of names will be found in the environment at runtime.
-Then,
 But first let me review the way environments are represented in the previous machines.